TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Evaluation

+\textbf{Impact of Layer Selection Scheme.} \ydk{We compare a top-k layer selection scheme such as an L2-Norm-based selection and \sysname.
+For L2-Norm-based layer selection, a layer with the highest L2-norm of its weights is selected.
+We set the same memory constraint used for \sysname\ (in Sec.~\ref{subsec:main_results}) and compare their performance.
+As shown in Table~\ref{tab:fisher_ablation}, compared to the L2-Norm-based layer selection scheme, our proposed method improves the average accuracy by up to 2.0~pp, 5.1~pp, and 9.2~pp on average for nine cross-domain datasets based on MCUNet, MobileNetV2, and ProxylessNASNet, respectively. \textit{This demonstrates the effectiveness of our layer selection scheme.}}

-\textbf{Efficiency of Task-Adaptive Sparse Update.} Our dynamic layer/channel selection process takes around 20-35 seconds on our employed edge devices (\textit{i.e.}~Pi Zero 2 and Jetson Nano), accounting for only 3.4-3.8\% of the total training time of \sysname.
-Note that our selection process is 30$\times$ faster than \textit{SparseUpdate}'s server-based evolutionary search, taking 10 minutes with abundant offline compute resources. \textit{This demonstrates the efficiency of our task-adaptive sparse update.}
+\textbf{Efficiency of Task-Adaptive Sparse Update.} Our dynamic layer/channel selection process takes only 20-35 seconds on our employed edge devices (\textit{i.e.}~Pi Zero 2 and Jetson Nano), accounting for only 3.4-3.8\% of the total training time of \sysname.
+Our \textit{online} selection process is 30$\times$ faster than \textit{SparseUpdate}'s server-based \textit{offline} search, taking 10 minutes with abundant compute resources. \textit{This demonstrates the efficiency of our task-adaptive sparse update (Sec.~\ref{subsec:ada_sparse_update}).}